railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Managing Human Resources
 ========================

-To establish a system that is integrated into the company's management you need to start with a current list of collaborators.
+To establish a system that is integrated into the company's management, you need to start with a current list of collaborators.

 .. note:: Do not confuse employees and users